CosimaTS/Bachelor-thesis/README.md

 The following LSTM codes are uploaded:
 -	LSTM1: 	LSTM with default parameters,
 -	LSTM2: 	LSTM with tuned parameters,
--	LSTM2a:	LSTM with a tuned dropout rate,
--	LSTM2b: LSTM with a tuned learning rate &
+-	LSTM2a:	LSTM with a tuned dropout rate &
--	LSTM2c:	LSTM with two hidden (dense) layers.
+-	LSTM2b: LSTM with two hidden (dense) layers.

 Sources: